CHTC/chtc-website-source/file-availability.md

 # Transferring Output Files

-All of your HTCondor submit files should have the following attributes:
+All of your <a href="http://research.cs.wisc.edu/htcondor/">HTCondor</a> submit files should have the following attributes:

 ``` {.sub}
 # my job submit file